 Icon color and size

-When creating background images for the Loved & Loathed marketing campaign, or other applicable campaigns, a split color treatment can be used.
-Photo should be diagonally split so the subject’s face is on top or left, and device on bottom or right.
-Top or left portion should first be converted to a duotone image, then overlaid with the brand primary gradient, and set to a responsible opacity based on the photo’s contrast.
+Photos can either be all black and white, duotone with the brand gradient, or use the brand “slice” photo style.
+To accomplish this photo style, first make the photo black and white, and adjust contrast as needed.
+Select a portion of the photo to be colorized, either a straight horizontal or vertical “slice.”
+This slice layer should then be overlaid with the brand primary gradient, and set to a responsible opacity based on the photo’s contrast.
+The Jumio logo should not be used on top of the gradient unless the background is dark enough to see the green “i” clearly.
 Bottom or right portion of the photo should be converted to grayscale.
 Contrast of the final split photo should be set so the image is clear and so white text can be set on top and remain legible.
 Here are some examples: